Riki0923/Rock-Paper-Scissors/README.md

 # Progress on stretch Goals

 - Make it a utility whereby any 2 people can decide to play against each other => ✔️
-- Reduce gas costs as much as possible => not sure on this one, I can remove some events to make less gas usage for an instance.
+- Reduce gas costs as much as possible => not sure on this one, I can remove some events to make less gas usage for an instance. => I believe I know how to implement this now, coming laterz.
-- Let players bet their previous winnings => In progress.
+- Let players bet their previous winnings => In progress. ✔️
 - How can you entice players to play, knowing that they may have their funds stuck in the contract if they face an uncooperative player? => Created the cancelRound function for this ✔️ .
 But I do not know if it makes the contract any safer.
-- Include any tests using Hardhat => I haven't met with Hardhat yet, so I do not know how to implement this one.